 - In 2013, TA was awarded a Queen Elizabeth II Diamond Jubilee Medal for her contributions to her community and was named a Fellow of The Royal Canadian Geographical Society.

 - In 2008, TA was awarded a prestigious 3M National Teaching Fellowship and named as the Minnesota State University “2008 Distinguished Alumnus” in the Humanitarian category.
-Additionally, TA was award the Memorial University of Newfoundland Faculty/Staff Volunteer of the Year Award.
+Additionally, TA received the Memorial University of Newfoundland Faculty/Staff Volunteer of the Year Award.

 - In 2007, TA received the Karl Rhonke Creativity Award from the Association of Experiential Education.